dtcenter/MET/docs/Users_Guide/installation.rst

 1. NCEP's BUFRLIB is used by MET to decode point-based observation datasets in PrepBUFR format.
 BUFRLIB is distributed and supported by NCEP and is freely available for download from `NCEP's BUFRLIB website <https://emc.ncep.noaa.gov/emc/pages/infrastructure/bufrlib.php>`_.
 BUFRLIB requires C and Fortran-90 compilers that should be from the same family of compilers used when building MET.

 2. Several tools within MET use Unidata's NetCDF libraries for writing output NetCDF files.
 NetCDF libraries are distributed and supported by Unidata and are freely available for download from `Unidata's NetCDF website <http://www.unidata.ucar.edu/software/netcdf>`_.
 The same family of compilers used to build NetCDF should be used when building MET.
 MET is now compatible with the enhanced data model provided in NetCDF version 4.
-The support for NetCDF version 4 requires NetCDF-C, NetCDF-CXX, and HDF5, which is freely available for download on the `HDF5 webpage <https://support.hdfgroup.org/HDF5/>`_.
+The support for NetCDF version 4 requires NetCDF-C, NetCDF-CXX, and HDF5, which is freely available for download on `HDF5 <https://support.hdfgroup.org/HDF5/>`__.

 3. The GNU Scientific Library (GSL) is used by MET when computing confidence intervals.
 GSL is distributed and supported by the GNU Software Foundation and is freely available for download from the `GNU website <http://www.gnu.org/software/gsl>`_.